aanastasiou/yapycon/doc/source/api.rst

 Plugin code
 ===========

-The plugin code is split in two files:
+The plugin functionality is split in two files:

+1. ``yapycon.py``

-1. ``yapycon.py`` For the actual code for the plugin.
+   * For the actual code for the plugin.

+2. ``yasara_kernel.py``

-2. ``yasara_kernel.py`` For all YASARA functionality available via the Python kernel.
+   * For all YASARA functionality available via the Python kernel.
+   * By having this separate ``yasara_kernel.py``, it is possible to control which functionality is accessible to users of the console and to an extent update the module code and preserving backwards compatibility.

 ``yapycon.py``